mpilab-uw/mpilab/content/authors/admin/_index.md

 user_groups:

 ---
 Welcome to the Multi-Physics Interaction Lab at the University of Waterloo.
 Started in 2016, our research focuses on high-fidelity numerical simulations of turbulent flows, which are characterized by a strong coupling between thermodynamics, acoustics and chemical kinetics.
 We seek to understand, model, and ultimately predict these complex turbulent flows in engineering application.
-Our focus lies the fields of rocket propulsion, aerospace.
+Our focus lies tackling challenges in rocket propulsion and aerospace.